35 Other Ways to Say “We Have Not Met”

 This phrase is ideal when meeting someone in person for the first time after virtual communication.
 It bridges the gap between online and physical introductions.

-Read Also More: 35 Other Ways to Say "Happy Anniversary to Husband"
+Read Also More: 35 Other Ways to Say "Excuse My Ignorance"

 Additional Tip: